ramhaidar/Zen-Browser-Portable/README.md

 <details>
 <summary><strong>Does this work on macOS?</strong></summary>
-Currently, this portable setup is designed for Windows and Linux. macOS support may be added in future releases.
+Yes!
+This portable setup now supports Windows, Linux, and macOS.
+Use the appropriate launcher script for your platform.
 </details>

 <details>